 George Packer’s maternal grandfather, George Huddleston, was a populist congressman from Alabama in the early part of the century–an agrarian liberal in the Jacksonian mold who opposed the New Deal.
 Packer’s father was a Kennedy-era liberal, a law professor and dean at Stanford whose convictions were sorely–and ultimately fatally–tested in the campus upheavals of the 1960s.
 The inheritor of two sometimes conflicting strains of the great American liberal tradition, Packer discusses the testing of ideals in the lives of his father and grandfather and his own struggle to understand the place of the progressive tradition in our currently polarized political climate.
 Searching, engrossing, and persuasive, this is an original, intimate examination of the meaning of politics in American lives.

-George Packer is a staff writer for The New Yorker and the author of The Unwinding: An Inner History of the New America, which was a New York Times best seller and winner of the 2013 National Book Award.
-His… More about George Packer
+GEORGE PACKER is a staff writer at The Atlantic and the author of The Unwinding: An Inner History of the New America, which was a New York Times best seller and winner of the 2013 National Book Award.
+His other… More about George Packer